Genusbiz/docs/developers/guidelines-and-best-practices/improving-search-performance.md

 Index statistics should be updated regurarly.
 Newer database versions perform this task automatically, but if not schedule scripts or maintenance plans, usually on a daily or weekly basis.

-<span style="FONT-STYLE: italic; FONT-WEIGHT: bold">MSSQL
+***MSSQL***

 In certain cases a Clustered Indexe can improve performnce.
 To put it simply, if a table has a clustered index, the data is ordered physically on disk according to that index.
 Therefore a table can only have one clustered index.
 This improves performance in the cases where the result of a search is a sequential set of data, and the clustered index should therefore be for a property which is "always", or at least very often, used in search.
-Examples can be a <span style="FONT-STYLE: italic">Date column in a <span style="FONT-STYLE: italic">Transaction table, or the Company column of the <span style="FONT-STYLE: italic; FONT-WEIGHT: normal">Contacttable.
+Examples can be a *Date column* in a *Transaction table*, or the Company column of the *Contacttable*.

 It is rarely necessary with more than one column per index for MSSQL, as it seems to be quite efficient at combining them automatically.

-<span style="FONT-STYLE: italic; FONT-WEIGHT: bold">Oracle
+***Oracle***

 In the cases where a function property (RDBMS Expression) is required, it is possible to create a function index, or even a function column to improve performance.
 For more information, follow the link at the bottom of the page.